About Supplements

-Forgive me for borrowing a theme from Clint Eastwood's 1967 spaghetti Western by that title, but I wanted the subject to get your attention.
-That’s because nearly 60 million Americans take vitamins or supplements regularly, and the industry rakes in about $50 billion USD annually.
-Many of the supplements purchased by healthy adults who are not pregnant or nursing are unnecessary, and some may even be harmful.
+Nearly 60 million Americans take vitamins or supplements regularly, and the industry rakes in about $50 billion USD annually.
+Most of the supplements purchased by healthy adults who are not pregnant, nursing, or have problems with absorption, are unnecessary.
+Some of them may even be harmful.

-The Food and Drug Administration (FDA) defines dietary supplements as products taken by mouth that include dietary ingredients, such as vitamins, minerals, herbs, amino acids and enzymes.
-Because they do not treat diseases, they are not required undergo clinical trials that demonstrate safety and effectiveness.
-Supplement labels and advertising can't legally claim to treat specific conditions and must therefore be intentionally vague, with statements such as "supports heart health" or "immune support."
+The U.S. Food and Drug Administration (FDA) defines dietary supplements as products taken by mouth that include dietary ingredients, such as vitamins, minerals, amino acids and enzymes.
+Because they do not treat diseases, they are not required undergo clinical trials that demonstrate safety and efficacy.

 THE GOOD

-Hedging Your Bets
+Hedging Our Bets

 In the absence of a medically diagnosed deficiency, there are still a few dietary supplements that might be recommended for most healthy adults.
 People's need for calcium is generally 1,200 mg per day up to the age of 50, when it increases to 1,500 mg/day.
 Calcium citrate is recommended for best absorption.
 Post-menopausal women are at the highest risk for developing osteoporosis, so calcium supplements are especially important for them.